annettefo/ByChance/README.md

 4. HTML5/CSS

-Work in Progress

-Disrupting the dating game altogether
+Work in Progress.
+Found geolocation is best utilized on mobile device.
+Converting to iOS application.